 - 1. Town-Wide: Parking Requirements: Rebalance space to prioritize people over cars by easing parking rules where other options exist. - 2.
 Neighborhoods & Historic Core: Incentivize gentle infill-like ADUs and microlots-that adds housing while preserving neighborhood character. - 3.
-Belleview Avenue: Support Belleview as the Town's everyday commercial core by leveraging zoning flexibility in exchange for communityserving spaces for tradespeople, auto repair, and essential services with housing above. - 4.
-Sixth Street Corridor: Retain Sixth Street as the 'Welcome to Crested Butte' spine connecting the Town, while slowing development to thoughtfully prepare for the future and apply lessons learned to set the corridor up for success.
+Belleview Avenue: Foster a more active, mixeduse commercial core with residents living above plumbers, electricians, auto repair, and businesses that serve local needs. - 4.
+Sixth Street Corridor: Establish Sixth Street as a vibrant spine connecting the Town with everyday shops, restaurants, and community spaces, with housing above.
 Leverage the context of the Slate River Annexation to introduce higher-density housing.
 Preserve and expand opportunities for multi-family housing along the corridor's edges in the R4 and Tourist Zones.

-The CP identifies specific strategies and recommendations for each focus area to directly inform the Town's next steps: a comprehensive update to the zoning code and the creation of two five-year implementation tools - a Housing Strategy and a Community Spaces Strategy - to complement the new regulatory framework.
+The CP identifies specific strategies and recommendations for each focus area to directly inform the Town's next steps: a comprehensive update to the zoning code and the creation of two five-year implementation tools-a Housing Strategy and a Community Spaces Strategy-to complement the new regulatory framework.
 It also lays the groundwork for regional collaboration, including the upcoming 2025 Gunnison County Corridor Plan, which will help align land use, transportation, and infrastructure planning across the CO-135 corridor.

 The CP is a bold, values-driven vision and roadmap to keep Crested Butte, Crested Butte.
-By aligning our tools, regulations, and investments, it sets the stage for real action, ensuring our community can thrive for generations to come.
+By aligning our tools, regulations, and investments, it sets the stage for real action-ensuring our community can thrive for generations to come.